AntonAleksandrov13/python-redis-tool/README.md

 - Master 2 contains hash slots from 5501 to 11000.
 Slave 2 replicates Master 2
 - Master 2 contains hash slots from 11001 to 16383.
 Slave 3 replicates Master 3

-As you can see, Redis Cluster strives to keep equal amount of hash slots on each master.
+As you can see, Redis Cluster strives to keep an equal amount of hash slots on each master.
-Concept of hash slots, allows easily add and remove master nodes.
+The concept of hash slots, allows easily add and remove master nodes.
 The only catch here, you have to do resharding of your cluster each time amount of masters changes.
 One option to do it [manually](https://redis.io/topics/cluster-tutorial).
 Another one is to use my python CLI.